hibtc/cpymad/README.rst

 The cpymad source code itself is under free license.

-However, note that the MAD-X software package and henceforth all binary cpymad package distributions are **NOT FREE**.
+However, the MAD-X software package and henceforth all binary cpymad package distributions are **NOT FREE**.

 For more details, see COPYING.rst_ and the `MAD-X license`_.